balu-/a-pass/README.md

 The way in which your secrets are cryped will be documented so your secrets can be restored even without APass.

 ### 🔐 Powerfull & Configurable Password-Generator
-APass has a password-generator on board that lets you specify features that a generated password should have so you can easily meet all the password requirements.
+APass has a powerfull password-generator on board.
+It generate secure and random passwords for you, which can help you avoid using easily guessable passwords.
+Further its very configurable so you can specify features that a generated password should have by that you can easily meet all the password requirements.

 ### 🔐 Easy to use